Višegrad: Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in professional fields per their core activity (as of 2018):

 Culture

-Andrićgrad, town built by filmmaker Emir Kusturica, dedicated to Ivo Andrić, it was officially opened on 28 June 2014.
+Andrićgrad, a town built by filmmaker Emir Kusturica that is dedicated to Ivo Andrić, was officially opened on 28 June 2014.

 The House of Culture was founded in 1953.
 Film screenings and other cultural activities take place in there, including amateur drama programs.
 The City Gallery, which was opened in 1996, is located in the House of Culture.
 There is also a folk dance ensemble operating in Višegrad under the name KUD "Bikavac".

 Religion

-Dobrun Monastery, a Serbian Orthodox monastery founded one of the most notable monasteries of Bosnia and Herzegovina.
+The Serbian Orthodox Dobrun Monastery is one of the most notable monasteries of Bosnia and Herzegovina.

-Sport
+Sports

-The local football club, FK Drina HE Višegrad, competes in the First League of the Republika Srpska.
+Višegrad is also known for various sports clubs.
+The local football club is FK Drina HE Višegrad, which competes in the 2nd League of Republika Srpska.
+In its long history, (1924-2024) the club played different seasons in the 1st League of Republika Srpska.

+KK Varda is a basketball club from Višegrad, currently playing in the 1st League of Republika Srpska, having also had good seasons in the Premier League of Bosnia and Herzegovina.

+Only womens club in the city is OK HE na Drini, a volleyball club, also with a long history, having played in the Premier League of Bosnia and Herzegovina, the 1st League of Republika Srpska and the 2nd League of Republika Srpska, Winning the title in 2023/2024 in the 2nd League of Republika Srpska, From 2024/2025 season, they will be back to the 1st League of Republika Srpska.

+Other sports clubs are Handball Club Višegrad, founded in 2002, currently playing in the 1st League of Republika Srpska, a futsal club founded in 2023, playing in the 2nd League of Reoublika Srpska and karate and judo clubs.